nickboucher/ProtoN/wire_protocol.md

 # Wire Protocol

-## Proposed Name
+## Name

-Nicholas proposes naming the project `ProtoN`, standing for "protocol nimble" and pronounced *proton*.
+This wire protocol shall be named `ProtoN`, standing for "protocol nimble" and pronounced *proton*.

 ## Representation Notes